July 27, 2019 /

 5. request delivered to the pastor or minister of the other cult that will celebrate the marriage.

 The registrar will therefore set the appointment for the oath.

-On the day set for the oath, the promise of wedding will be publicly exchanged before the registrar.
+On the day set for the oath, the wedding promise will be publicly exchanged before the registrar.
 The oath must have two witnesses present for each spouse.
 In the case of foreign witnesses, they must have a valid residence permit.

-The Office will then publish it, that is, it will display a sheet with the names of future spouses and the place where they will marry in the municipal notice board of the Municipality.
+The Office will then publish it; that is, it will display a sheet with future spouses’ names and the place where they will marry in the municipal notice board of the Municipality.

 After 8 days (including at least 2 Sundays) from publication, the Weddings Office will issue the certificate of publication.

 This document must be delivered, within 180 days, to the Civil Status Officer at the Municipality of residence to fix the date of the wedding.

 There are particular cases in which there are differences with respect to the general rules.

 – foreigners recognized as refugees under the Geneva Convention:

 If the foreign citizen has been recognized as a refugee, he must apply for authorization to the A.C.N.U.R.
 (United Nations High Commissioner for Refugees) presenting a notarial deed done in the Prefecture with the name, surname, state of origin, and marital status of the two witnesses with an identity document.